-McClutchy Family Scholarship Established by Trustee John McClutchy Jr. '72, this scholarship will be given to a student from Kolbe Cathedral High School, and may be awarded at the discretion of the Director of Financial Assistance to any student who has financial need or who is experiencing financial hardship.
+McClutchy Family Scholarship, established by Trustee John McClutchy Jr. '72, is given to a student from Kolbe Cathedral High School, and may be awarded at the discretion of Student Financial Services to any student who has financial need or who is experiencing financial hardship.

-John H. McClutchy, Jr. '72 Endowed Scholarship in Honor of Professor William Steglitz This scholarship is given to a student who demonstrates financial need and an aptitude for quantitative analysis; preference is given to a graduate of one of these high schools: Thompson (public or parochial); parochial schools in Windham/ Worcester counties; Shepherd Hill; Bartlett; Southbridge; Burrillville; and public schools in Windham/ Worcester counties.
-The scholarship is renewable for subsequent years provided the recipient remains in good standing.
+John H. McClutchy, Jr. '72 Endowed Scholarship in Honor of Professor William Steglitz is given to a student who demonstrates financial need and an aptitude for quantitative analysis; preference is given to a graduate of one of these high schools: Thompson (public or parochial); parochial schools in Windham/Worcester counties; Shepherd Hill; Bartlett; Southbridge; Burrillville; and public schools in Windham/Worcester counties.
+Selection is made by committee.

-Nichols Academy Scholarship This scholarship is awarded to sophomores, juniors or seniors at Nichols College who are residents of Webster or Dudley, and who have a GPA of at least 3.0 Recipients are selected based upon financial need and involvement In Nichols College and the surrounding community.
+Nichols Academy Scholarship is awarded to sophomores, juniors or seniors at Nichols College who are residents of Webster or Dudley, have a GPA of at least 3.0 and demonstrate financial need and involvement at Nichols College and the surrounding community.

-Thomas H. Niles '63 Endowed Scholarship Preference criteria for this scholarship: a rising junior or senior who demonstrates financial need, is employed by Nichols College as a student worker and performs above and beyond his/her responsibilities in support of the College.
-The scholarship is renewable for a subsequent year provided the recipient remains in good standing and continues to meet the preference criteria.
+Thomas H. Niles '63 Endowed Scholarship is awarded to a rising junior or senior who demonstrates financial need, is employed by Nichols College as a student worker and performs above and beyond his/her responsibilities in support of the College.

-Patel Family Endowed Scholarship Established by friends and family in memory of Dr. Suryakant (Sam) Patel, former trustee and college physician, this scholarship is given to an incoming first-year student from Webster or Dudley who demonstrates financial need.
-The scholarship is renewable for subsequent years provided the recipient remains in good standing.
+Patel Family Endowed Scholarship, established by friends and family in memory of Dr. Suryakant (Sam) Patel, former trustee and college physician, is given to an incoming first-year student from Webster or Dudley who demonstrates financial need.

-Raymond C. Pecor '59 Scholarship This scholarship is awarded to an incoming or returning full-time student who plans to graduate from Nichols College and who demonstrates financial need.
-The scholarship is renewable for subsequent years provided the recipient remains in good standing.
+Raymond C. Pecor '59 Scholarship is awarded to an incoming or returning full-time student who plans to graduate from Nichols College and who demonstrates financial need.

-Philip Pettinelli '71 Endowed Scholarship This scholarship, named for the retired president of Southbridge Savings Bank, is awarded to a new or returning student who is a resident of Southbridge, Massachusetts, and/or a graduate of Southbridge High School.
-The scholarship is renewable for each successive year the student is enrolled at Nichols College, provided he/she remains in good standing.
+Philip Pettinelli '71 Endowed Scholarship, named in honor of the retired president of Southbridge Savings Bank, is awarded to a new or returning student who is a resident of Southbridge, Massachusetts, and/or a graduate of Southbridge High School.

-Claire and Shelly Power Endowed Scholarship This scholarship, created by Trustee Martin Power '78 in honor of his mother and wife, is given to a female student who has graduated from Southbridge High School and has been accepted for enrollment at Nichols College.
-Selection will be based on financial need and academic performance.
-The scholarship will be renewable for up to three years provided the recipient maintains at least a 2.5 GPA at Nichols.
-Based on available funds, this scholarship may be awarded to an incoming student each year.
+Claire and Shelly Power Endowed Scholarship, created by Trustee Martin Power '78 in honor of his mother and wife, is given to a female student who has graduated from Southbridge High School and has been accepted for enrollment at Nichols College.
+Selection is based on financial need and academic performance.

-President's Scholarship Established by Nichols President Susan West Engelkemeyer, this scholarship is awarded to a female returning student (sophomore, junior or senior) who maintains a GPA of 3.0 or greater and who demonstrates leadership engagement in the Nichols community.
+President's Scholarship, established by Nichols President Susan West Engelkemeyer, is awarded to a female returning student (sophomore, junior or senior) who maintains a GPA of 3.0 or greater and who demonstrates leadership engagement in the Nichols community.

-Marilyn and Earl Prolman Endowed Scholarship This scholarship, established by Earl Prolman '54 and in memory of his wife, is given to a rising junior who has solid plans to graduate from Nichols and pursue a career in business; preference is given to a student enrolled in the Entrepreneurial Certificate Program.
-The scholarship is renewable for senior year provided the recipient maintains at least a 2.5 GPA and remains in good standing.
+Marilyn and Earl Prolman Endowed Scholarship, established by Earl Prolman '54 and in memory of his wife, is given to a rising junior who has solid plans to graduate from Nichols and pursue a career in business; preference is given to a student enrolled in the Entrepreneurial Certificate Program.

-The Rock Family Scholarship This scholarship, created by Trustee Al Rock '63, is given to a returning student who demonstrates financial need, majors in management, and actively gives back to the Nichols and broader communities.
-The scholarship is renewable for subsequent years provided the recipient remains in good standing.
+The Rock Family Scholarship, created by Trustee Al Rock '63, is given to a returning student who demonstrates financial need, majors in management, and actively gives back to the Nichols and broader communities.